 5. Following the Housing Laws and Policies

-There are numerous housing rules and regulations governing housing in California.
+There are state housing law program rules and regulations governing housing in California.
 The laws cover landlord disclosures, security deposit limit and return, late fees, tenant rights to withhold rent, landlord access to rental property, termination, and eviction.
 The management company representatives should also be familiar with federal housing laws.

 By understanding and following these laws, your tenants and apartment management company agents can address legal concerns and other problems without lawsuits or always involving a lawyer.
 A property management company often involves an experienced housing attorney in California to guide them through individual policies and get unbiased advice on specific property-related actions they wish to take.